 Check out these awesome scarf activities for kids that promote all kinds of motor skills!

-I love scarf activities for so many reasons!
+I love scarf games and activities for so many reasons!
 You’ll find tons of fun ways to play with scarves in my book, ABC’s of Active Learning: Multisensory Literacy Activities.

-Scarf activities are excellent, non-threatening ways to introduce catching skills to children.
+Scarf games and activities activities are excellent, non-threatening ways to introduce catching skills to children.
 The scarf moves more slowly than a ball and provides children frequent and easy opportunities to catch it as it falls.
 Successful manipulation of scarves comes quickly, which leads to positive reinforcement and confidence!

 1 || Scarf Basics